 Whether you would like to know something about the color of pale ales, the history of it, the flavors or which glassware to drink your pale ale from.
 You’ve come to the right place.
 We bring you hop-forward beers in many different styles and flavors.
 But what exactly is a Pale Ale?
+Keep reading

 Now that’s a broad term; pale ale.
 Between the Beer Judge Certification Program, the Brewers Association, and the closer-to-home Bierkeurmeestersgilde, it’s pretty much a catch-all for everything from Belgian-style blondes and ambers, golden ales, English bitters, to the lighter, less hoppy and lower-ABV brother of the IPA-family, American Pale Ale.

 The introduction of coke — made by heating coal or oil in the absence of air — was a breakthrough for upcoming industrial areas in the early modern age.
 Using the material as fuel for stoves and forges meant considerably less air pollution, generating the needed heat without smoke and soot.
 Furthermore, this turned out to be very useful in the brewing industry when it came to kilning germinated grains, resulting in lighter malts and therefore beers.

 To shy away from much discussion about the origins of pale ales, let’s just take a look at the aforementioned beer styles, introduced by our favourite quote from brewing historian James Sumner:

 “Such general terms as ale, porter etc … cannot by their nature have any solid ‘correct’ definition over all time and space, in spite of the efforts of various prescriptive authorities.”